marekandreas/elpa/README.md

 It has been, and is, a tremendous effort to develop and maintain the *ELPA* library.
 A lot of things can still be done, but our man-power is limited.

-Thus every effort and help to improve the *ELPA* library is higly appreciated.
+Thus every effort and help to improve the *ELPA* library is highly appreciated.
 For details please see the CONTRIBUTING document.